cloudogu/dogu-development-docs/docs/additional/internal_aspects_en.md

 #### Automation through CI/CD

 The majority of features under test should be tested automatically in a build pipeline.
-Successfully passing all CI/CD tests are a prerequisite for a release.
+Successfully passing all CI/CD tests is a prerequisite for a release.
-As support, we offer our [ces-build-lib][ces-build-lib] and [dogu-build-lib][dogu-build-lib].
+For support with CI/CD, we offer our [ces-build-lib][ces-build-lib] and [dogu-build-lib][dogu-build-lib].
 Both libraries are effectively used in all CI/CD pipelines of our Dogus.
 It should be noted that the `dogu-build-lib` is dependent on the Google Cloud.
 It is able to provision instances of the Cloudogu EcoSystem in the cloud so that they can be used for testing.